remotemcu/remcu_examples/STM32F030-51/README.md

 ### Prerequirements
  * A board with the STM32F030 or stm32F051 device.
 There are demonstration on [STM32F030 DEMO BOARD V1.1](https://stm32-base.org/boards/STM32F030F4P6-STM32F030-DEMO-BOARD-V1.1.html) and [LC Technology STM32F051C8T6](https://stm32-base.org/boards/STM32F051C8T6-LC-Technology)
  * A debugger like st-link or jlink or others
  * Debug server.
-It can be an OpenOCD([prebuild package](https://github.com/ilg-archived/openocd/releases/tag/v0.10.0-12-20190422)) or st-link GDB server from [Atollic TrueStudio](https://atollic.com/truestudio/) or [Jlink GDB server](https://www.segger.com/products/debug-probes/j-link/tools/j-link-gdb-server/about-j-link-gdb-server/) (if you use jlink instead of st-link)
+It can be an OpenOCD(**We recommend this [prebuild package](https://github.com/ilg-archived/openocd/releases/tag/v0.10.0-12-20190422)**) or st-link GDB server from [Atollic TrueStudio](https://atollic.com/truestudio/) or [Jlink GDB server](https://www.segger.com/products/debug-probes/j-link/tools/j-link-gdb-server/about-j-link-gdb-server/) (if you use jlink instead of st-link)
  * [Anaconda Distribution](https://www.anaconda.com/distribution/), ***we recommend Python 2 version***

 ### Prepare